binbinmods/AtO-Perk-Manager/Too Many Perks/README.md

 mark1d: Once per combat, when an enemy reaches 10 Mark, apply 2 Taunt.

 ### Perks for Energy
 energy2d: Significantly increases the damage dealt by some high cost cards.
 Reduces damage dealt by some low cost cards.
+Works best for single damage instances.

 ## Physical